SEA-ME/Team_Lamborghini/Project 1.md

 - uninstall Adafruit_GPIO & re install Adafruit_GPIO

+`sudo pip3 uninstall Adafruit-PureIO`.
-`sudo pip3 uninstall Adafruit-PureIO sudo pip3 install Adafruit-PureIO`
+`sudo pip3 install Adafruit-PureIO`

 But we can’t solve this problem.

-And also we can connect web control **https://<our raspberry pi ip>:8887**
+And also we can't connect web control **https://our raspberry pi ip:8887**

 --------------------------------------------------------------------------------------------------------------------------------------------------------------